NREL/osw2osa/README.md

     - Update to use 2.9.0 version of measure and test
     - add configuration to adjust local path to checkout of other repos, unless I instead use rake and bundle to install gems here with gemspec file to define branch.
     - Once measure are updated, including results that record climate zone, add that as output to tempalte OSA
-    - test OSA with geoJSON once that measure is updated to use `runner.workflow.FindPath` instead of having full path to json file in the measure.
+    - get script to work better with `runner.workflow.FindPath` instead of havng to alter it in the script

 Run Individual Workflow using CLI using
 <br>`openstudio run --workflow /path/to/workflow.osw`.